julianwemmie/Warp/README.md

 <li> Created ReliabilityAnalysis constructors to be able to access the WorkLoad methods </li>
 <li> Generated JavaDocs for the changes made to ReliabilityAnalysis</li><b

-##### Final project - Sprint 1
-This is the first of three sprints dedicated to the final project.
+<br><br><br><br>

+<h2> Final Project </h2>

 The final project is focused on creating code to analyze and visualize the reliability of end-to-end message transmissions in a WARP program.
 This primary goal of the first sprint is to organize and lay out a plan of action to write code, test, and document our changes to the ReliabilityAnalysis.java and ReliabilityVisualization.java classes.

-This Sprint contains a sequence diagram as well as a PowerPoint.
-The sequence diagram details the steps and methods called in order for the ".ra" files to be processed.
+<h3> Final project - Sprint 1 </h3>

+This is the first of three sprints dedicated to the final project.
+This sprint is largely dedicated to planing out the following to Sprints. <br><br>A detailed grasp of the task to be done can be found in **SWD Project Plan.pptx**.
 The PowerPoint will be used as a method of delivery for further plan documentation.
-We will include the tasks that need to be completed and by whom, our methods for testing, how we will document any code written, and any other pertinent information:
+We will include the tasks that need to be completed and by whom, our methods for testing, how we will document any code written, and any other pertinent information.<br><br> An in depth look at the interactions between the objects and there methods can be found in **Sequence_Diagram.png**.
+The sequence diagram details the steps and methods called in order for the ".ra" files to be processed. <br><br>

+We allocated work for this sprint with the following work distribution:
-<li>Ethan: Wrote ReadME documentation and built out the powerpoint to outline the project's duties</li
+<li>Ethan: Wrote ReadME documentation and built out the powerpoint to outline the project's duties</li>
 <li>Julian: Searched through the codebase and given instruction to conceptualize the relationship between the two then taught his team members what he found</li>
-<li>Patrick:Took what he learned from Julian and Avi to build of the sequence diagrams </li>
+<li>Patrick:Took what he learned from Julian and Avi to build out the sequence diagrams </li>
 <li>Avi:Worked with Julian to understand the future changes and how they would change ReliabilityAnalysis and ReliabilityVisualization</li>